What Jay Ward Did to The General

 Since Jay Ward Productions and the Rohauer Collection had a longstanding business relationship, when cinemas booked The General from Rohauer, he began to ship out this Jay Ward edition, unless requested otherwise.

-Jay Ward Productions in 1975 put together a new double bill: a documentary called The Golden Age of Buster Keaton and Three Shorts, which consisted of One Week, The Paleface, and The High Sign.
+Jay Ward Productions in 1975 put together a new double bill: a documentary called The Golden Age of Buster Keaton and Three Comedies, which consisted of One Week, The Paleface, and The High Sign.
 Again, Joe Siracusa selected the vintage nickelodeon music and the usual suspects performed it, supplemented by Johnny Guarnieri’s original piano bridges.
 There were cartoony sound effects, presumably by Rich Harrison, and the opening and closing credits were reset to include some of these names as well as a 1975 copyright.
 Alas, no American distributor wanted to touch these items.
 Both films were eventually released in England, though information is scarce.
 In the US, after a wait of four years, Golden Age went straight to HBO in July 1979.
 It was repeated in May 1980 and then it vanished forever.
-Three Shorts was broken up into three shorts.
+Three Comedies was broken up into three comedies.
 The High Sign was shown, unannounced, on a premium cable station as filler.
 One Week was shown on British television.
 The Paleface was released on a German VHS.
 Where else these may have turned up, I do not know, but we do know that Rohauer began to ship these out instead of his previous editions.
 Some people were upset and even outraged by the music and sound effects, but that’s a matter of opinion.
 Speaking for myself, I love them.

 Also in 1975, Jay Ward Productions created a new edition of Sherlock Jr., reformatted to the Academy aperture.
 From what I can tell, this reformatting was faulty, zoomed in too far to the center, and so all four sides were lost.
 The music consisted of scratchy 78’s from the 1920’s, almost all of them from 1924, the same year the film was made.
 I presume that it was again Bill Scott and Skip Craig who worked on this edition, but I do not know that for sure.
 Here are the pieces: